 Millet tends to absorb more water than rice.
 So its important to add enough water while grinding and also adjusting the water: batter ratio before making idli to get soft and fluffy barnyard millet idli.
-But adding more water than required will also mess with your idli.
-So what happens when you add more water to your idli batter?
-Have you ever wondered why your idlis did not rise and fell flat?
-This is because you added more water to your batter.
-One more reason for your idlis to become flat and not rise is adding too much urad dal.
+When you add more water than necessary, your Idli will fall flat and not rise.
+Less water makes Idlis dense and hard.

-Why do we add rice to Millet Idli Dosa Batter?
+Why do we add rice to Kuthiravali Idli Dosa Batter?

 When it comes to the idli dosa batter, two types of rice are widely used.
 One is raw rice and one is boiled rice or idli rice.
 While raw rice is not used in the same proportion as the regular idli rice, it is added to give a crisp texture to dosa.
 Raw rice idli or pacharisi idli is also made on special festive ocassions.